DavidcD8/RPSGame/README.md

 Located on the lower left corner the Back Button will take player to the Main Screen.
  ![Screenshot 2023-05-14 121701](https://github.com/DavidcD8/RPSGame/assets/91196677/3eac5641-1ef4-4e9d-a07a-cdcea7708277)

+## Bugs
+On the Main screen some items were displaying correctly  and dissapearing with the timeout function but some were not.
+Placing the timeout function inside compareChoices() function fixed the issue.

 ## Validator Testing
 No errors Found on jshint,  W3C validator and (Jigsaw)